rethna2/indian-lang-utils/README.md

 A set of utilities to identify characters in various languages available in India.

 # pschool.in
-We have a website with learning activities for kids.
-Due to lockdown we are getting lot of traffic and people are really liking it I guess. ;) Users are asking support for other languages like Hindi, Telugu, Kannada, Marathi, Malayalam etc.
+We have a website with learning activities for kids.([www.pschool.in](https://pschool.in)) Due to lockdown we are getting lot of traffic and people are really liking it I guess. ;) Users are asking support for other languages like Hindi, Telugu, Kannada, Marathi, Malayalam etc.

 We know only English and Tamil and unable to handle other languages.
 So we request help from the community.